-In comes compressed air.
-Compressed air tanks started gaining popularity in the early 90s, when guns started to shoot faster and the drawbacks of CO2 became more apparent.
-Compressed air is also known as High-Pressure Air (HPA), Nitro, N2 or Nitrogen Tanks.
+Compressed air tanks started gaining popularity in the early 90s.
+When paintball guns began to shoot faster, the drawbacks of CO2 became more apparent.
+Compressed air is also known as High-Pressure Air (HPA), Nitro, N2 or Nitrogen Tanks they are all the same thing.
 Compressed air is just what it sounds like, compressed atmosphere.

 The downside of compressed air is the initial cost.
 Tanks can range anywhere from $40 to $250.
 To get as many shots on compressed air as you would that 20oz CO2 tank, a 68 CI 4500 PSI compressed air tank is needed.